-These things are so easy to just ignore, and, as I wrote in a post on my personal blog, the more stuff in your task list, the more stressful it becomes to look at it...so the easier it becomes to ignore it.
+These things are so easy to just ignore, and the more stuff in your task list, the more stressful it becomes to look at it...so the easier it becomes to ignore it.

 [...] organizing your life is intimidating.
 It’s scary.
 It’s uncomfortable.
-It’s easier to stay ignorant, and – subconciously – you so very much want to stay blissfully ignorant.
+It’s easier to stay ignorant, and – subconsciously – you so very much want to stay blissfully ignorant.

 [...]
 Ignorance, on the other hand, can be bliss.
 If not bliss, then still much more comfortable than having this monolithic list of stuff you gotta do.
 You very much want to get back to this state of bliss, and so you sabotage yourself.
 One missed task here, one there, and – before you know it – you’re back to your state of bliss.